hwmhht/hht204806/Teaser-for-Lesson-6:-software-shaders.md

 * Initialization of ModelView, Projection and Viewport matrices (recall that actual instances of these matrices are in the our_gl module)
 * Iteration through all triangles of the model and rasterization of each triangle.

-The last thing is the most interesting.
+The last step is the most interesting.
 Outer loop iterates through all the triangles.
 Inner loop iterates through all the vertices of the current triangle and calls a vertex shader for each vertex.

 **The main goal of the vertex shader is to transform the coordinates of the vertices.
 The secondary goal is to prepare data for the fragment shader**